ppy/osu-wiki/news/2025/2025-04-15-the-followpoint-azer-the-tournament-titan.md

 series: The Followpoint
 ---

 You hear that?
-That's a sound of a new interview — this time with a renowned player and World Cup organiser, Azer!
+That's the sound of a new interview — this time with a renowned player and World Cup organiser, Azer!

 ![](/wiki/shared/news/2025-04-15-the-followpoint-azer-the-tournament-titan/banner.jpg)